Here’s a little bit about the apples of Rick’s eye 🙂

 Cameron Richard Wilson

 Rick’s youngest grandson and namesake, is 19 years old,and just turned pro after deciding at the tender age of four that he wanted to do what his mom did, and dance.
 And dance he did enjoying a stellar amateur career garnering countless high awards and several dance scholarships.
-Needless to say, Cameronhas a very bright future in dance ahead of him.
+Cameron, after completing his amateur run was hired by, and danced for, Disney for two years.
+In 2026, he is appearing in a movie being filmed in Toronto.
+He hopes to soon be dancing on Broadway!

-Here’s his award-and-scholarship-winning solo performance this winter at the Tremaine convention in Dearborn, MI.
+Here’s his award-and-scholarship-winning solo performance several years ago at the Tremaine convention in Dearborn, MI.